-The Issuer and the Board of Liquidation will, pursuant to a Continuing Disclosure Certificate to be dated the date of delivery of the Bonds (the "Continuing Disclosure Certificate"), covenant for the benefit of Bond owners to provide (i) certain financial information and operating data relating to the Issuer in each year no later than eight (8) months from the end of the Issuer's fiscal year with the first such report due not later than August 31, 2021 (the "Annual Report"), and (ii) notices of the occurrence of certain enumerated events, called "Listed Events," in the future that may affect the Issuer or the Bonds.
-The Annual Reports and any notices of Listed Events required pursuant to the Continuing Disclosure Certificate will be filed with the MSRB through the Electronic Municipal Market Access website ("EMMA") and with any future Louisiana officially designated State Information Depository.
-For the specific nature of the information to be contained in the Annual Report or the potential Listed Events, see Appendix "I" - Form of Continuing Disclosure Certificate attached hereto.
-The Issuer and the Board of Liquidation are entering into the Continuing Disclosure Certificate in order to assist the Purchaser in complying with Rule 15c2-12(b)(5) (the "Rule") of the U.S. Securities and Exchange Commission (the "SEC").
-The Issuer and the Board of Liquidation have not undertaken to provide all information investors may desire to have in making decisions to hold, sell or buy the Bonds and have no obligation to provide any information subsequent to the delivery of the Bonds except as provided in the Continuing Disclosure Certificate.
-The failure to comply with the terms of the Continuing Disclosure Certificate is not an event of default with respect to the Bonds but may adversely affect the transferability and liquidity of the Bonds and their market price.
+The Issuer will, pursuant to a Continuing Disclosure Certificate to be dated the date of delivery of the Bonds (the "Continuing Disclosure Certificate"), covenant for the benefit of Bond owners to provide (i) certain financial information and operating data relating to the Issuer in each year on or before August 31st, commencing August 31, 2022 (the "Annual Report"), and (ii) notices of the occurrence of certain enumerated events, called "Listed Events," in the future that may affect the Issuer or the Bonds.
+The Annual Reports and any notices of Listed Events required pursuant to the Continuing Disclosure Certificate will be filed with the MSRB through the Electronic Municipal Market Access website ("EMMA") and with any future Louisiana officially designated State Information Repository.
+For the specific nature of the information to be contained in the Annual Report or the potential Listed Events, see Appendix "I" attached hereto.
+The Issuer is entering into the Continuing Disclosure Certificate in order to assist the Purchaser in complying with Rule 15c2-12(b)(5) (the "Rule") of the U.S. Securities and Exchange Commission (the "SEC").
+The Issuer has not undertaken to provide all information investors may desire to have in making decisions to hold, sell or buy the Bonds and has no obligation to provide any information subsequent to the delivery of the Bonds except as provided in the Continuing Disclosure Certificate.
+The failure of the Issuer to comply with the terms of the Continuing Disclosure Certificate is not an event of default with respect to the Bonds but may adversely affect the transferability and liquidity of the Bonds and their market price.